4 Things You Need to Know About Buying Lingerie Internationally

 Did you know you have 14 days from the date of delivery to return items purchased from the EU for any reason?
 Did you know you're entitled to a refund on any EU purchases if your order is not delivered within 30 days?
 Did you know your EU purchase is guaranteed for 2 years?
 I'm focusing on the EU because that's where a lot of lingerie comes from, and these consumer rights are guaranteed for international purchases from all EU member states (plus Iceland, Liechtenstein, and Norway).

-Of all the things mentioned so far, the EU’s stance on consumer rights is probably the least well-known, but I believe it’s the most important.
-Lingerie is a finicky beast, and it’s not unusual to try multiple brands before finding the right onr.
-While I haven’t yet heard of a store declining a return within the allotted time period, this is still important information to know.
+Of all the things mentioned so far, the EU's stance on consumer rights is probably the least well-known, but I believe it's the most important.
+Lingerie is a finicky beast, and it's not unusual to try multiple brands before finding the right one.
+While I haven't yet heard of a store declining a return within the allotted time period, this is still important information to have on-hand.

 What advice would you offer when it comes to buying lingerie online, especially if you're purchasing from a country not your own?
 Do you have any tried and true tips?
 Pitfalls to avoid?
 Please share your favorite recommendations in the comments!